 What do the London Science Museum, New World Symphony, and the National Park Service have in common?
 They are all fighting for relevance in an often indifferent world.

 The Art of Relevance explores how mission-driven organizations can matter more to more people.
-The book is packed with inspiring examples, rags-to-relevance case studies, research-based frameworks, and practical advice on how your work can be more vital to your community.
+The book is packed with dozens of inspiring examples, rags-to-relevance case studies, research-based frameworks, and practical advice on how your work can be more vital to your community.